Steam Hardware Hub FAQ

 How do corrections work?

-When a material error is found, Steam Hardware Review updates the affected page and keeps wording clear about what changed when the correction matters to readers.
+When a material error is found, Steam Hardware Hub updates the affected page and keeps wording clear about what changed when the correction matters to readers.

 How can I contact the site?

-Use the contact page for corrections, source tips, article feedback, tracker issues, or questions about Steam Hardware Review coverage.
+Use the contact page for corrections, source tips, article feedback, tracker issues, or questions about Steam Hardware Hub coverage.